Big Data And AI: The End Of PrivacyJune 10, 2017 |GDPR

 - Businesses need to explicitly state the purposes for which they are collecting customer data.
 Further, their claims will be verified by Data Protection Officers.

-- Businesses should allow the customers to download or transfer a standardised, digitised copy of all their data available with the businesses to some other provider.
+- Businesses should allow the customers to download or transfer a standardized, digitized copy of all their data available with the businesses to some other provider.

 - If a business suffers a breach or a hacking attempt, they should inform the relevant privacy regulator within 72 hours.
 Some exceptions apply.